A Sheffield Philharmonic Orchestra Mystery: Part 2

 Earlier this year it was brought to our attention that there was a mystery document we might be interested in the Special Collections Library at the University of Leeds.
 The document was a 4 page concert programme from a Sheffield Philharmonic Orchestra concert at the ‘Albert Hall’ on Friday 23rd April, and ‘a portion of the programme for the Orchestra’s Senior Concert, April 21, 1903’.

-This documents were curious to us because – as far as we understood – the Sheffield Philharmonic Orchestra was founded in 1945!
+This documents were curious to us because – as far as we knew – the Sheffield Philharmonic Orchestra was founded in 1945!
 So in May we went on a little field trip over to West Yorkshire to see the document for ourselves and here’s what we found out:

 Reproduced with the permission of Special Collections, Leeds University Library, Brotherton Collection, H-She-7.5 SHE